twr14152/c-network-automation-scripts/README.md

 # Network Scripts written in C to configure and operate network devices
 ### 08/18/2025
-- I asked for feedback on this repo on reddit to see if there might be any interest in the topic of using c for automation.
+- I asked for feedback on this repo on reddit to see if there might be any interest in the topic of using C for automation.
 Got some good feedback, and I would say there not much enthusiam for this topic.
 (Shame...
 Oh well :))
 - An individual pointed out that the ssh command itself could basically do what one of my cli ssh scripts could do.
 He was referring this command 'ssh username@host "cmd1"'.
 And he was right.
 I thought for a moment wow a single command can do that?
 What the hell am I doing..
 - Then it occured to me.
 I wasn't trying to rebuild the linux ssh.
 I was just trying to use c and a library (libssh) together to learn how to write useful script to manage network devices.
 Sure it was a long and windy road but this was learning exercise and it worked.
 So while a little embarrassed that I didnt know the single ssh command could do that much.
 I don't regret the effort put in at all.
 The scripts did work.
 - But it did get me thinking, why not simplify the ssh script to just utilize the existing linux ssh command to run commands on multiple devices.
 So how can I do that?
 The answer is using the **stdlib.h** it has a function called **system()**.
 This function allows you to call linux shell commands.
 The script is far smaller and way easier to write and modify.
 -  I need give gentleman who brought this up on reddit his due he was correct in that the linux shell command is very capabile.
 Without investigating it I wouldnt know how capabable.
+-  I do need to preface this, I used C because thats what this repo is about, but you can do the same thing with python, bash, Go...etc...
+I'm guessing it would be even easier, but again thats not what this is about....
   * arista/example4/c_ssh.c
 ### 07/28/2025
 - Putting http_client_using_files.c to use in a shell script.